 Finance expense primarily relates to interest charges payable on our term loans and short-term borrowings, transaction costs and the gains/losses on settlement of related derivative instruments.
-On adoption of IFRS 16, interest expense on lease liabilities is also reflected in this line item (see Note 2 to the unaudited condensed consolidated financial statements included elsewhere in this report).
+On adoption of IFRS 16, with effect from April 1, 2019, interest expense on lease liabilities is also reflected in this line item.